-We designed a simple onboarding process that would allow HCPs to set a few initial parameters to take control over how they access training and tailor their content.
-HCPs can set a preferred training schedule, reminders, learning activities and even goals for the number of CPE points they would like to collect.
+A simple onboarding process would allow HCPs to set a few initial parameters to take control over how they access training and tailor their content.
+They could set a prefered training schedule, reminders, learning activities and even goals for the number of CPE points they would like to collect.

 New formats to increase discoverability

 Our research showed that just like most of us, HCPs like easily digestible, scrollable content that can be found on platforms like Instagram, so we wanted to leverage design strategies from e-commerce and social media.